ImanMousavi/dotkey/README.md

 ```

 ## generate keys
-Solana keys can be generated using mnemonic. [bip39](https://github.com/kubetrail/bip39)
+Polkadot keys can be generated using mnemonic. [bip39](https://github.com/kubetrail/bip39)
 can be used for generating new mnemonics:
 ```bash
 bip39 gen